TYLER, Texas — As the DELTA variant spreads and COVID-19 cases rise across the country, many are left wondering where they can get a vaccine.

 Testing is the only way to truly confirm whether a person has COVID-19 and everyone is encouraged to respect the personal space of others by practicing social distancing, even after you have recovered from COVID-19 and even after you have received both doses of the COVID-19 vaccine

-Local pharmacies, hospitals, health departments and related vaccine providers throughout East Texas may have the Pfizer or the Moderna vaccine.
+Local pharmacies, hospitals, health departments and related vaccine providers throughout East Texas may have the Pfizer, Moderna or Johnson & Johnson vaccine.
 These locations may have limited supply of the vaccine, so it is important that you call before your travel to that location.
 Each vaccine provider may decide to create a waiting list when they run out of vaccine.
 Eligibility to receive the COVID-19 vaccine is determined by the Texas Department of State Health Services (DSHS).
 Click here to review the full webpage of COVID-19 vaccine information issued by DSHS.

 GETTING THE VACCINE